everweij/typescript-result/readme.md

 #### Parameters

 - `onFailure` callback function to transform the error of the result.
 The callback can be async as well.
+- `transformError` callback function to transform any potential caught error while recovering the result.`

 **returns** a new successful [`Result`](#result) instance or a new successful [`AsyncResult`](#asyncresult) instance when the result represents a failure, or the original instance if it represents a success.